-The Trust reported 27 incidents where patient records were misfiled in another patient's record or a record included another patient's detail.
-The Trust has an obligation to ensure that the records it holds on its patients are relevant and accurate.
+The Trust has an obligation to ensure that the records it holds for its patients are relevant and accurate.
 If you are working with a patient's record, please remember to take the additional two seconds to ensure that you are filing/recording information into the correct record.